Donate Furniture, Change Lives

-Through a grant-funded multi-channel marketing campaign, I helped double our donation intake from 300 to 600 tons per year by mobilizing donors.
+Through a multi-year grant-funded marketing and capacity-building campaign, I helped double Flourish’s annual furniture donation intake—from 300 to 600 tons per year—by mobilizing new donors and amplifying our message.

 Impact